Chinimala/42-tests/README.md

 To test 42 exercises

 # Usage of libft test
+[ NEW AND BETTER TESTER, WITH MALLOC AND SEGFAULT CHECKS --> https://github.com/Tripouille/libftTester.git ]
 Copy test-libft.c in libft repo and run "make bonus" then "gcc -Wall -Wextra -Werror libft.a test-libft.c && ./a.out".\
 Check outputs manually.
 Cat the "testput..." files to check use of fd in ft_put... functions.